suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 Many conditions and directives apply to a given component, and these generally grouped together.
 Therefore, a special command to set the current component index is provided with a matching command to set the current dependency index.
 This index is a numeric index into the component ID tables defined at the beginning of the document.
 For the purpose of setting the index, the two component ID tables are considered to be concatenated together.

 To facilitate optional conditions, a special directive is provided.
 It runs several new lists of conditions/directives, one after another, that are contained as an argument to the directive.
-By default, it assumes that a failure of a condition should not indicate a failure of the update/boot, but a parameter is provided to override this behaviour.
+By default, it assumes that a failure of a condition should not indicate a failure of the update/boot, but a parameter is provided to override this behavior.

 ## SUIT_Condition